mifumagalli/michelefumagalli.com/SETUP.md

 Content still carrying placeholder text:

-- `src/assets/portrait.jpg` — grey placeholder; drop your photo over it, square-ish, ≥700px
+- `src/assets/portrait.jpg` — profile picture
 - `src/pages/research.astro` — prose written as a starting point, not by you
 - `src/content/highlights/*.mdx` — the highlights drafted from your papers are all `draft: true`, so they cannot reach the live site by accident.
 Rewrite